 Our government is considering unlocking radioactive waste from secure storage in southern Sydney.

 Why?
-To put it on a truck and haul it all the way to either the Flinders Ranges or the Eyre Peninsula in regional South Australia.
+To put it on a truck and haul it all the way to Kimba on the Eyre Peninsula in regional South Australia.

 Radioactive waste risks our air, soil and water.
 It damages the genetic and reproductive systems of plants, animals and people.
 And this waste lasts for up to ten thousand years.